T-Troll/alienfx-tools/alienfan-tools/README_ALIENFAN.md

 - Power control modes not detected in power grow order, so check real PL1 after set using other tool, f.e.
 HWINFO.
 - Set Power control to non-zero value can block (lock back) fan control.
 - As usual, AWCC service can interfere (reset values from time to time), so it's reccomended to stop it.
-- **WARNING!** Windows 11 can provide system crash at application start!
-Add all .dll and .sys files at antivirus exceptions!
-It's also reccomended to disable "Memory Integrity" into "Settings/Privacy & Security/Windows Security/Device Security"!

 ## Requirements
 - Windows 10 x64, revision 1903 or later.
 Older Windows releases **are not supported!**